AIMILab/Radiomics/README.md

 ***!!
 NOTE: !!***

-Each Jupyter notebook includes
+Each Jupyter Notebook includes

 1) All of the above models (each case).
-2) Our experimental strategy to segment variants of nuclei on WSI dataset.
+2) Our experimental strategy is to segment variants of nuclei on the WSI dataset.
 3) We also added the confusion matrices and visualization analysis for each strategy.

-To evaluate the performance results faster we recommend to use docker files.
+To evaluate the performance results faster we recommend using docker files.
 We used Quadro RTX 5000 16GB.
 RAM 128GB

 <!-- # Citation: